developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

 ## New in Device Tracker 4.1

-* Locate a device when powered off based on its [secondary BLE](../config/#secondaryble) beacons transmitted.
-Applies to devices with a secondary BLE.
+* Locate a device when powered off by using its [secondary BLE beacon](../config/#secondaryble), if supported on the device.
-* Added device support for EC50.
+* New device support for EC50.
 See <a href="./#supporteddevices">Supported Devices.</a>
 * [Device Tracker service](../setup/#installationprofile) now available to start the app without user interaction during device deployment.
-* Administrator or manager can now scan a barcode for user name and password during login.
+* Administrator or manager can scan a barcode for user name and password during login.
 * Resolved Issues:
         * After repeatedly launching Device Tracker over several weeks without rebooting the device, the app may become unresponsive.
         * When there are multiple pools of licenses with different expiration dates, an incorrect or negative license count is reported when the licenses expire.